 - Photographs of your working environment.
 These could be used in conjunction with other evidence to demonstrate how your repetitive strain injury was caused.

 If you would like us to check if you have the grounds to make a repetitive strain injury claim, please do get in touch today.
 We review cases for free and will explain your legal options on a no-obligation basis.

 There are two main elements or heads of loss that will ultimately determine how much compensation for RSI you could claim.
-The first is called general damages for which the compensation amounts advised above above relate to.
-This is the part of your claim that seeks to cover your pain or suffering.
+The first is called general damages and is the part of your claim that seeks to cover your pain or suffering.
 It also covers any loss of amenity.
-This means where you can’t do something you used to enjoy because of RSI.
-For example, you could claim if you can no longer play a musical instrument because of your injury.
+This means that you can’t do something you used to enjoy because of RSI.
+For example, you could claim compensation for loss of amenity if you can no longer play a musical instrument because of your injury.

 So, if you can prove that employer negligence is responsible for your injuries, the court will typically award RSI compensation for the following:

 - All medical expenses including the cost of diagnostic tests and medication, doctor’s fees, and cost of short and long-term therapy.

 - Transport expenses to and from the hospital.

 - Loss of income if you had to take days off from work.

 - Cost of any assistive devices if required.